MarynaShavlak/dev-interview-hub/src/features/editableProfileCard/model/services/updateProfileData/README.md

 ## Internal Behavior
 1. **Form Data Retrieval**: Retrieves the current profile form data from the state using `getProfileForm` selector.
 2. **Data Validation**: Validates the form data using `validateProfileData` function.
-If there are validation errors, the thunk rejects with these errors.
+If there are validation errors or id is missing, the thunk rejects with these errors.
 3. **API Call**: Makes an asynchronous PUT request to update the profile data on the server.
 4. **Response Handling**: CChecks if the response contains data.
 If no data is returned, it throws an error.